Bounce Management in MailPoet 3

 - temporarily unavailable (server is down);

 - won't accept your email because is too large (over quota)

 Users sending with MailPoet Sending Service automatically have bounce management enabled to help you keep your lists clean.
 It requires zero configuration by the user and we can improve the bounced filtering for everyone by sharing a common list of bounced address.

-Our plugin syncs once every two days with our sending service to update the list of bounced email addresses on a random day.
-You can see the subscribers marked as "Bounced" approximately 48 hours after sending by going to the Subscribers page and checking the Bounced category:
+Our bounce management system detects all the hard bounces and marks them as "Bounced", so they will no longer receive your emails.
+The plugin syncs once every two days with our sending service, so you can see the subscribers marked as "Bounced" approximately 48 hours after sending by going to the Subscribers page and checking the Bounced category:

 Please notice: MailPoet downgrades users to less reputable servers - or even suspend your sending - if we detect a too high number of invalid addresses.

 How to Prevent a High Number of Bounces?

 The first thing is to ensure your lists are clean before you send with us.
 The bounce management feature we offer is not a cleaning service.

 We also suggest keeping the Inactive Subscribers feature enabled, so you won't send to subscribers that are no longer engaging with your content.

 What to Do with Subscribers Marked as Bounced?